I thought I was Born Again?

 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love.
 (Ephesians 1:4)

-But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light: 1 Peter 2:9
+But ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light: 1 Peter 2:9

 For what the law could not do, in that it was weak through the flesh, Yehovah sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
 For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit.
 For to be carnally minded is death; but to be spiritually minded is life and peace.
 Because the carnal mind is enmity against Elohim: for it is not subject to the law of Elohim, neither indeed can be.
 So then they that are in the flesh cannot please Elohim.
 (Romans 8:3-8)

-So the question is how were they born again in the bible?
+So the question is, how were they born again in the bible?

 When Yeshua discussed the subject, he said that those born again would be “born of the water and spirit.”
 (John 3:5) This expression refers to baptism in water followed by baptism with the Holy Ghost.—Acts 1:5; Acts 2:1-4.
+Yeshua gave us the example.
+He was baptized in the Jordan River, after which God anointed (or baptized) him with the holy spirit.
+Three thousand were added to the body of believers (or born again) on the Day of Shavuot/Pentecost.

 Others who are born again are also baptized in water before they receive the holy spirit.
 (Acts 2:38, 41) They then have the sure hope of life in heaven, which Elohim will fulfill in the resurrection.—1 Corinthians 15:50-58.

-The gentiles were born again.
+The Gentiles were born again.
 Acts 10:44-48

 Water Baptism Jordon River, Israel